-Step 4: Create calendar from template
+Step 4: Create a calendar from the template

 As you click on the template a window will open from where you need to press the “create” button.

-Step 5: Select month and year
+Step 5: Select the month and year

 Here at this point, you can select the calendar template for any month and year.